-Risk Maturity (3 3.22/23) Following this presentation, the next steps are to review the key corpor and applied.
-We noted that the embedding of the Board of Assurance have revised the original management action to reflect this.
+Risk Maturity (3.22/23) Following this presentation, the next steps are to review the key corporate risks with Risk Owners and to ensure the framework is embedded and applied.
+We noted that the embedding of the Board of Assurance Framework is due to be completed by October 2023 and therefore we have revised the original management action to reflect this.
 2 - The action has been partly though not yet fully implemented.
-Management Revised Management Action Responsible Owner: Implementation date: Priority: Action 1 Following presentation of the Assurance slides to the Operational Board, the Risk Manager will work alongside Risk Owners for the key corporate risks to ensure the Board Assurance Framework is embedded and applied for all assurance areas.
-Daniella Della-Cerra Smith, Risk Manager 31 October 2023 Low
+Management Responsible Owner: Implementation date: Priority: Revised Management Action Action 1 Following presentation of the Assurance slides to the Operational Daniella Della-Cerra 31 October 2023 Low Board, the Risk Manager will work alongside Risk Owners for the key Smith, Risk Manager corporate risks to ensure the Board Assurance Framework is embedded and applied for all assurance areas.